flipperdevices/flipperzero-firmware/README.md

 # Usage

 First of all you need to configure toolchain and library paths using CMake variables.
-There are generally three ways to do this
+There are generally three ways to do this:

 1. Pass the variables through command line during cmake run with passed to CMake with `-D<VAR_NAME>=...`
 2. Set the variables inside your `CMakeLists.txt`